Happy-Ferret/article-24-ways/README.md

 ![Faces in Illustrator](images/step1-1.png)
 _As you can see, my use of the word "family" extends to cats.
 There's no judgement here._

-I find it helpful to clip my images at the edge of each artboard so that my file remains neat and tidy.
 Notice that some of my photos don't completely fill the artboard–that's fine.
 The images will be clipped into ovals when they're rendered in the application.

 Now, export your images by following these steps: